 Oh, little Opie, the son of Andy.
 The legendary Ron Howard portrayed this typical and likable rural baby boomer.
 He got his start in 1956, being brought to sets like Frontier Woman by his actor father, Rance Howard, and being used in the shoot.
 Then in ‘59 at just five years old, he landed a recurring character named ‘Stewart’ on Dennis the Menace.
 The following year he became Opie and the world knew his name, face and pretty much everything about him.

 We all know his starring role in Happy Days as Richie Cunningham.
 But many forget he was part of the 1971 to 1972 comedy-drama The Smith Family, co-starring with Henry Fonda and Darleen Carr, the younger sister of The Sound of Music star.
 Ever since Ron’s 20s, he’s slowly developed into a powerhouse director.
 He won an Academy Award for his direction of A Beautiful Mind and was nominated once again in 2009 for Frost/Nixon.
-Today, at 68, more recent directorial credits include Solo: A Star Wars Story (2018), Hillbilly Elegy (2020) and this year’s Thirteen Lives.
+Today, at 69, more recent directorial credits include Solo: A Star Wars Story (2018), Hillbilly Elegy (2020) and Thirteen Lives (2022).

 3. Frances Bavier (Aunt Bee)

 Aunt Bee was the paternal aunt of Andy Taylor and well-known in Mayberry for her cooking skills!
 One of the more popular Aunt Bee episodes is when she won some pretty expensive prizes on a game show and didn’t know what to do with them.
 Born and raised in Manhattan, Frances first started performing in vaudeville, then moved to Broadway.
 She got her big-screen break in 1951’s The Day the Earth Stood Still.
 After some silver screen success, she moved to television with her first recurring role in 71 episodes of It’s A Great Life.